DarkGhostHunter/Laraguard/README.md

 ## Translations

 Laraguard comes with translation files (only for english) that you can use immediately in your application.
+These are also used for the [validation rule](#validation).

 ```php
 public function disableTwoFactorAuth()